top of page

 4. Be open - have ‘the money chat’

-Establishing an open-book policy can also help us to manage money as a team with the wider caring circle, preventing any suspicions or accusations.
-Our guide to having difficult conversations has some thought-starters for fostering a healthy and open dialogue.
+Establishing an open policy can also help us manage money as a team with their wider caring circle, preventing any suspicions or accusations.
+Our guide to having difficult conversations has some thought-starters for opening healthy money chats.

 5. Take ownership